 11. Gatlinburg, Tennessee

 Right in the heart of the Smoky Mountains rests Galtlinburg, Tennessee, a beautiful city that’s rich in rustic history.
 You can visit the Great Smoky Mountains National Park and hike any of the 150 mountain trails or take a scenic drive through any of its 500,000 acres.
-The views are astounding and you’ll see waterfalls, untouched back country, and even some mountain wildlife.
+(Check out RV rentals in Nashville) The views are astounding and you’ll see waterfalls, untouched back country, and even some mountain wildlife.
 After enjoying the natural wonders, head into Gatlinburg where you’ll find Ober Gatlinburg, a combined ski resort and amusement park.
 Make sure to visit Westgate Wild Bear Falls, a huge indoor waterpark, and Ripley’s Aquarium of the Smokies.